gbonte/mitchemio/README.md

 The files `train.csv` and `test.csv` contain the SMILES of molecules tested for activity against Pseudomonas aeruginosa.

-To compare your results against our numbers, we have included the 10 splits used for cross-validation, where indices index into the train set.

 ## Known smiles
 They are contained in the file `SMILES_COVID19-Sheet1.csv` curated by M. Mehrian